codelynx/ZObservable/README.md

 ### Stop listening

 When observer or observable is no longer interested in get notified then call ether methods to stop notifying.
-However, both observers and observables are weakly referenced internally, whichever either observer or observable went out of scope to get released, the notification related to that object also will be lost.
-So in many cases, you may not have remove observer or observable programatically.
+However, both observers and observables are weakly referenced internally, whichever either observer or observable went out of scope to get released, then notifications related to that object also will be lost.
+So in many cases, you may not have to remove observer or observable programatically.

 ```.swift
 observable.removeObserver(observer)